julioverissimo88/AndroidUIDetector/README.md

 AndroidDetector is a library/API written in Java that can detect Android smells .

-Currently, it supports the detection of the following smelss:
+Currently, it supports the detection of the following smels:

 supported by **AndroidDetector 1.0**